DeepThoughtt/EsolangInterpreters/README.md

 - Ticker

 ## Legacy folder
-The `legacy` folder contains the original implementations of the esolang interpreters who were made years ago.
+The `legacy` folder contains the older versions of the esolang interpreters.
-Since then I learned more and decided to rewrite the interpreters in a better way.
-If you want to keep using the interpreters as usual you can still import them from the legacy folder.
+I’ve since rewritten them with a better design, but you can still use the original modules if you want.

 ## Icon
 You can find the icon that was used for this project here: